devoloperbyzt/devoloperbyzt/README.md

 ### About me
 Hi I'm Ahmet Beyazıt süleymanoğlu.
 I've been developing code for 4 years.
 I started with scratch and arduino in primary school. and I develop my skils.
-Today I am studying at YTU Maçka Vocational and Technical Anatolian High School. also I am a software member of [Aero FRC team](https://www.instagram.com/aerofrc/). so join me on my journey to the future🚀
+Today I am studying at YTU Macka Vocational and Technical Anatolian High School. also I am a software member of [Aero FRC team](https://www.instagram.com/aerofrc/). so join me on my journey to the future🚀

 <br/>